smoke-2k3/voice-chat/README.md

 - Build a GUI
 ## Feedback

-If you have any feedback, please reach out to us at shashwatjain.003@.com
+If you have any feedback, please reach out to me at shashwatjain.003@.com